 Things got complicated when I went to high school.
 The Christian Brothers who ran the school taught the familiar Christian code, but other values were important among the students—things like popularity, swagger, and cunning.
 It seemed to me that my classmates were more like the pagan Romans we studied in Latin class than the early Christians—admiring power and beauty rather than humility and service.
 People who cheated got ahead of people who played by the rules.
 Boasting, threatening, and sneering got you into the in-crowd.
 Showing off got you dates.
 A gap began to open between what I believed and the way I lived.

-For some years now I’ve been trying to break down that wall between what I believe and what I do.
-It helps that my career has been in religious publishing; my colleagues are nicer than the fixers and “consultants” I dealt with as a reporter in New Jersey.
-But I still have challenges—at work, with my family, with my friends.
+For many years now I’ve been trying to break down that wall between what I believe and what I do.
+It helps that my career was in religious publishing; my colleagues were nicer than the fixers and “consultants” I dealt with as a reporter in New Jersey.
+But I still have challenges.
 Sometimes things don’t go my way, and I feel resentful.
 Sometimes I’m sure, absolutely sure, that I know what people should do, and I’m amazed and hurt when they do something else.
 Sometimes, hard as it might be to believe, I’m wrong.
-Sometimes I give into these feelings of resentment and pride, and make things miserable for other people as well as myself.
+Sometimes I give into these feelings of resentment and pride and make things miserable for other people as well as myself.

 Two things have helped.
 One is to be aware of myself, especially of my weaknesses.
 Certain things touch me off.
 Certain reactions of mine are almost certainly excessive and inappropriate.
 I’m on the watch for them.

 The other is to look for signs of God’s presence throughout my day.
 Breaking down the wall between faith and life isn’t just a matter of doing the right thing when you’d rather not.
 It’s also a matter of finding God in all things.
 God is there in church on Sunday.
 But he’s also there in the meeting at work, in the lunch date with a friend, in the errands we run.
 Just look.